taskcluster/scrum/sprints/20200804-provisioning-is-efficient/sprint-retrospective.md

 * Issues were at the correct level of decomposition
 * Similar issues for people who were just learning the subject area
   * Having different team members working on separate cloud providers made it easy to collaborate and come up with a holistic approach quickly.
-* Scaling ratios are useful lever to have again
+* Scaling ratios are a useful lever to have again
-  * [Miles'](https://github.com/milescrabill) work on scaling ratios was called out as a particularly big win.
+  * [Miles'](https://github.com/milescrabill) work on scaling ratios was called out as a particularly big win for provisioning.
-* Ending the sprint early was the correct call.
+* Ending the sprint early
   * Brian made the decision as Product Owner to cancel the sprint after the layoffs were announced.
 This was absolutely the correct thing to do.
+No one could focus anyway.

 ## What didn't
 * Still ended up with one major thrust of the sprint being blocked on one big chunk of work from one person